Uyghurs: Human rights abuses against Uyghurs in Xinjiang

 In 2014, the Chinese government announced a "people's war on terror".
 Since then, Uyghurs in Xinjiang have been affected by extensive controls and restrictions which the Chinese Communist Party (CCP) and the Chinese government has imposed upon their religious, cultural, economic and social lives.
 In order to forcibly assimilate them, the government has arbitrarily detained more than an estimated one million Uyghurs in internment camps.
 Human Rights Watch says that the camps have been used to indoctrinate Uyghurs and other Muslims since 2017.

 Leaked Chinese government operating procedures state that the main feature of the camps is to ensure adherence to CCP ideology, with the inmates being continuously held captive in the camps for a minimum of 12 months depending on their performance on Chinese ideology tests.
 The New York Times has reported inmates are required to "sing hymns praising the Chinese Communist Party and write 'self-criticism' essays," and that prisoners are also subjected to physical and verbal abuse by prison guards.
-Chinese officials have sometimes assigned to monitor the families of current inmates, and women have been detained due to actions by their sons or husbands.
+Chinese officials have sometimes been assigned to monitor the families of current inmates, and women have been detained due to actions by their sons or husbands.

 Other policies have included forced labor, suppression of Uyghur religious practices, political indoctrination, severe ill-treatment, forced sterilization, forced contraception, and forced abortion.
 According to German researcher Adrian Zenz, hundreds of thousands of children have been forcibly separated from their parents and sent to boarding schools.
 The Australian Strategic Policy Institute estimates that some sixteen thousand mosques have been razed or damaged since 2017.
 Associated Press reported that from 2015 to 2018, birth rates in the mostly Uyghur regions of Hotan and Kashgar fell by more than 60%, compared to a decrease by 9.69% in the whole country.
 The allegation of Uyghur birth rates being lower than those of Han Chinese have been disputed by pundits from Pakistan Observer, Antara, and Detik.com.